Kragga Kamma Estates v Flanagan: Judgment

 where time of performance is of the essence of the contract, a party who does any act inconsistent with the supposition that he continues to hold the other party to his part of the agreement will be taken to have waived it altogether.
-When a specific time is fixed for the performance of a contract and is of the essence of the contract and it is not performed by that time, but the parties proceed with the performance of it after the time, the right to suddenly [sic] insist upon a forfeiture for failure to perform within the specified time will be deemed to have been waived and the time for performance will be deemed to have been extended for a reasonable time.
+When a specific time is fixed for the performance of a contract and is of the essence of the contract and it is not performed by that time, but the parties proceed with the performance of it after that time, the right to suddenly [sic] insist upon a forfeiture for failure to perform within the specified time will be deemed to have been waived and the time for performance will be deemed to have been extended for a reasonable time.

 The court held, further, that it followed that the first ground on which the plaintiff relied for her right to cancel, namely that she in May 1993 had accepted the alleged repudiation of the contract by the first defendant, was bad.

 As to (2) above—that is to say, as to the plaintiff's purported cancellation of the contract some five months later—the court found, on the assumption that the first defendant had to be placed in mora (ex persona), that the question for decision was whether this had been done.
 If the demand for payment did not have this effect, an essential prerequisite to the plaintiff's right to cancel would be missing.

 The court held that there was nothing per se impermissible about the demand being contained in the pleadings.
 It was a case of interpellatio iudicialis.
 The court held further that, whatever its form, the demand inter alia had to be unambiguous and indicate a fixed date, reasonable in the circumstances, for performance.
-The plaintiff's demand merely specified that payment be made "within a reasonable time."
+The plaintiff's demand merely specified that payment be made "within a reasonable time".
 In addition, it was preceded by the statement that it only operated "in the event that the [...]
-Court should find that the plaintiff intended to sell the property to the first defendant."
+Court should find that the plaintiff intended to sell the property to the first defendant".
 It was thus plainly a conditional demand, subject to an uncertain future event, and incapable of placing the defendant in mora.
 It followed that the second ground on which the plaintiff relied was also bad.
 The agreement was therefore not validly cancelled, and the court a quo ought accordingly to have dismissed the plaintiff's claim for retransfer of the property.

 Even if there was no need for the first defendant to have been placed in mora, the appeal nevertheless had to succeed, Nestadt JA determined, because the contract was not validly cancelled for other reasons.
 In order to be effective, a notice of intention to cancel, as well as the notice of termination itself, had to be clear and unequivocal, and this was not the case in the instant matter.
 They therefore suffered from substantially the same defects as the demand for payment.